-Meeting people from around the globe, facing the unexpected, experiencing physical and mental cleansing, laughter, meditation, natural beauty, and immersing into unavoidable periods of self-reflection, were all intoxicating.
+Meeting people from around the world, facing the unexpected, experiencing physical and mental cleansing, laughter, meditation, natural beauty, and immersing in unavoidable periods of self-reflection were all intoxicating.

-A basic diet, accepting simple shelter, self-discipline, the motivation to walk in all weathers, overcoming obstacles, all helped to become more aware of the wasteful ‘normal’ lifestyle, at home, with all its superfluous material.
+A basic diet, accepting simple shelter, self-discipline, the motivation to walk in all weathers, and overcoming obstacles all helped to become more aware of the wasteful ‘normal’ lifestyle, at home, with all its superfluous material.

 I found beauty in simplicity and found a different me.

-Overall the precious slower pace of the Camino enabled a deep inward self-examination of both good and bad, about my reactions towards others, myself, and to the unexpected.
-The whole journey was a culmination of adventure, excitement, the spiritual, the different, and cleansing.
+Overall the precious slower pace of the Camino enabled a deep inward self-examination of both good and bad about my reactions towards others, myself, and to the unexpected.
+The journey was a culmination of adventure, excitement, the spiritual, the different, and cleansing.

 I’m fortunate.
-At home, I’m able to leave my easel at any time, put on my boots, walk out my studio door, and lose myself in the Welsh hills.
+At home, I can leave my easel at any time, put on my boots, walk out my studio door, and lose myself in the Welsh hills.
 Walking alone on rugged paths bring memories, reasserts purpose, and reminds me of the three Camino vows I set myself when I left Santiago.
 Two I keep.
 The third I’m still working on.
-National Trust yellow arrows aren’t the same as the trusted Camino waymarks but are a nice substitute, and I’ve a Camino waymark on a wooden post in my garden.
-I carry Café con Leche with fresh orange juice in my backpack, as remote isolated areas are without café stops but the peace, bird song, sound of my footsteps and wind in my ears, all help to send my mind back to those Camino heady meditative states.
+National Trust yellow arrows aren’t the same as the trusted Camino waymarks but are a nice substitute, and I have a Camino waymark on a wooden post in my garden.
+I carry Café con Leche with fresh orange juice in my backpack, as remote, isolated areas are without café stops, but the peace, bird song, sound of my footsteps, and wind in my ears, all help to send my mind back to those Camino heady meditative states.

 I keep my house and garden spotless.
-Trying to reflect what I saw while walking through those clean and tidy ancient villages, mostly in disrepair, but showing evidence of people taking pride in what they have got, offering kindhearted genuine hospitality, with no one taking advantage.
+Trying to reflect on what I saw while walking through those clean and tidy ancient villages, mostly in disrepair, but showing evidence of people taking pride in what they have, offering kindhearted, genuine hospitality, with no one taking advantage.
 It helped me realize how rich I am, to have good health and purpose.
-My diet now leans towards simpler Spanish dishes and Rioja wine and plenty of exercise.
+My diet now leans towards simpler Spanish dishes, Rioja wine, and plenty of exercise.
 Unfortunately, I can’t get hold of their local gorgeous wines.

 The Camino didn’t finish at Santiago de Compostela.
-I managed to bring it back with me and has certainly changed my life.
-I’ll always remember three great lessons from the many learnt on that journey; to listen, be patient, and see beauty in simplicity.
-Now I walk through villages at home and see tidy gardens, clean cars, no litter, and more wildlife all a result of the lockdown.
+I managed to bring it back with me and has undoubtedly changed my life.
+I’ll always remember three great lessons from the many I learned on that journey; to listen, be patient, and see beauty in simplicity.
+Now I walk through villages at home and see tidy gardens, clean cars, no litter, and more wildlife, all a result of the lockdown.
 I think the message may be spreading.

 Buen Camino Bernie Moore